Trooping the Colour: Canada

 In Canada the Trooping the Colour ceremony on Parliament Hill takes place, with a trooping of the King's Colour, only for the King, members of the royal family, the governor general, or a lieutenant-governor, on Remembrance Day, or in honour of the King's Birthday, on Victoria Day.
 Trooping the Colour ceremonies have also taken place at Rideau Hall.
 New colours may also be trooped when they are presented.
 Colours are also trooped during unit anniversaries.
 In Ottawa, should any of the above be absent for the ceremony, the salute is taken by the Minister of National Defence and the Chief of the Defence Staff, and the Regimental Colour is trooped instead.
 The ceremony was first performed on a national scale in Canada in 1939, during the royal tour that year.
 Earlier versions of the event were held in relation to the regiment, with one of the first to occur since the Confederation of Canada taking place over two weeks later on 18 July 1867, with The Royal Canadian Regiment trooping on the Champ de Mars in Montreal.
 The first major ceremony since 1939 took place in 1953 during the coronation day ceremonies in front of Centre Block that included the Trooping of the Colour in front of Governor General Vincent Massey.
-In 1958, it became a regular event on Dominion Day.
+In 1958, it became a regular event on the 1 July holiday.